πŸŽ’Oscium Nomad

 Charging the Oscium Nomad

-To charge the Oscium Nomad, connect it to a USB-C Power Delivery charger via the Charge port.
+To charge the Oscium Nomad, connect it to either a standard a USB-C Power Delivery charger or standard USB port via the Charge port.

 You can charge the Oscium Nomad with a non-Power Delivery charger (for example, with a USB-A to USB-C cable), but it will charge very slowly.